 A. If you are unsure of the track layout we have a maps of the tracks.
 A MotoTT rider will also lead each group around the track for the first lap of the first session at the beginning of the day.
 We can also provide help with bike tyre pressures recommended by tyre manufacturers for track riding.
 Please ask a MotoTT staff member as we have very experienced motorcyle mechanics and track riders helping on the day.

 Q. What are the riding rules for the track day?

 A. Information and rules for the next upcoming track day are provided on a separate page on this web-site.
 The rules for the day will also be posted at the trackday.
 All riders are required to read and be familiar with the riding rules for the day.
 A rider’s briefing will cover the trackday rules and particular track conditions on the day.
 A review may be be given at the lunch time break before the first session in the afternoon.

 Q. When can I pass a slower rider in front of me?

 A. You may pass a rider on the left or on the right except where the rider in front of you is entering and negotiating a corner whereby you may not overtake on the inside line.
 The most important rule to remember is that a rider in front of you has the right to hold his or her line at all times and particularly on corners.
-We have a strict 2 meter passing rule, the over taker must give the lead rider 2 meters of room throughout the entire passing manoeuvre.
+We have a strict 2 metre passing rule, the over taker must give the lead rider 2 metres of room throughout the entire passing manoeuvre.
 The onus is on the overtaker to pass safely at all times.
 The overtaker is idenified as the trailing rider prior to the passing manoever.

 Q. What happens when a marshal waves a yellow flag?